 - That long, golden goodbye in Call Me By Your Name

 Sunsets work on-screen because they slow everything down.
 They make the audience look, and feel, and pause.
+Similar to how we pause at that moment when the light finally disappears.

 Sunsets in What We Say

-Even the phrase “watching the sunset” can carry emotional weight.
+Even the phrase โwatching the sunsetโ can carry emotional weight.
 It can be romantic.
 Peaceful.
 Or sad.
 Context decides, but the mood is always there.
 Gentle.
 Thoughtful.
 Often a little bittersweet.

 The Quiet Pull of a Setting Sun